onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-If the communication to the SendCloud server fails (eg.: while creating a parcel),
+If the communication to the Sendcloud server fails (eg.: while creating a parcel),
 the exchanged message is stored in a Log section, under Logging > Actions.

 Known issues / Roadmap